Category:

 Acting Career

-Epps went on to star in the TV movie "Deadly Voyage" in 1996 which was produced by John Goldschmidt.
+Epps went on to star in the TV movie "Deadly Voyage" in 1996, which was produced by John Goldschmidt.
 Omar won the best actor award for his portrayal of Kingsley Ofusu at the Monte Carlo Television Festival.
 "Deadly Voyage" was a true story about the sole survivor of a group of nine African stowaways aboard the cargo ship MC Ruby.
-The following year, Epps took over the role of Willie Mays Haynes (originally played by Wesley Snipes) when he co-starred in "Major League II."
-He next starred in John Singleton's "Higher Learning", which examined politics and racial tensions of college life.
+The following year, Epps took over the role of Willie Mays Haynes (originally played by Wesley Snipes) when he starred in "Major League II."
+He next starred in John Singleton's "Higher Learning," which examined the politics and racial tensions of college life.
 He snagged a small role in 1996's "Don't Be a Menace to South Central While Drinking Your Juice in the Hood," which was a box office success.

 Omar then snagged the role of troubled surgical intern Dr. Dennis Grant on the hit television show "ER."
-He appeared in several episodes before returning to the big screen in 1997 to appear briefly alongside Jada Pinkett in the blockbuster sequel "Scream 2."
+He appeared in several episodes before returning to the big screen in 1997 to appear briefly alongside Jada Pinkett Smith in the blockbuster sequel "Scream 2."
 That same year, Epps was the star of the HBO movie "First Time Felon," in which he played a small-time criminal who goes through Chicago's boot camp reform system and faces the adjustment of re-emerging into society with the label of an ex-con.
 The film was based on a true story.

 (Photo by Paras Griffin/Getty Images)

 In 1999, Epps appeared in the box office bust "The Mod Squad."
 However, his later 1999 appearance in "The Wood" offered him a more serious and multidimensional role and gave him a chance to show off his talent.
 He starred in the film alongside Tay Diggs and Richard T. Jones.
-Later that year, Epps starred alongside Stanley Tucci and LL Cool J in "In Too Deep" and appeared onscreen again alongside Jada Pinkett Smith in "When Willows Touch."
+Later that year, Omar starred alongside Stanley Tucci and LL Cool J in "In Too Deep" and appeared onscreen again alongside Jada Pinkett Smith in "When Willows Touch."

 In 2000, Epps gained further exposure and recognition when he starred in the romantic sports drama film "Love & Basketball."
 He starred opposite Sanaa Lathan and portrayed Quincy, an NBA hopeful who weathers a stormy relationship with his female friend and fellow star basketball player.
 The film received positive critical attention and excelled at the box office.
 The on-screen pair were nominated for numerous awards for their performances.